-On May 24, 1935, George H. Weyerhaeuser (b.
-1926), age 9, is kidnapped off the street in Tacoma, Washington, in broad daylight.
+On May 24, 1935, George H. Weyerhaeuser (1926-2022), age 9, is kidnapped off the street in Tacoma in broad daylight.
 His captors mail a note to the Weyerhaeuser family demanding $200,000 for the boy's safe return.
-After George’s father, John Philip Weyerhaeuser Jr., pays the ransom, the boy is released in rural Issaquah on June 1, 1935, unleashing “the greatest manhunt in the history of the Northwest.”
-The kidnapping is one of the most sensational crimes in Washington state history.
+After George's father, John Philip Weyerhaeuser Jr. (1899-1956), pays the ransom, the boy is released in rural Issaquah on June 1, 1935, unleashing "the greatest manhunt in the history of the Northwest."
+The kidnapping is one of the most sensational crimes in Washington history.

-On Friday, May 24, 1935, George Hunt Weyerhaeuser (b.
-1926), the 9-year-old son of timber baron John Philip Weyerhaeuser Jr., was abducted as he walked from Lowell Elementary School to the Annie Wright Seminary to meet his sister, Anne.
+On Friday, May 24, 1935, George Hunt Weyerhaeuser, the 9-year-old son of timber baron John Philip Weyerhaeuser Jr., was abducted as he walked from Lowell Elementary School to the Annie Wright Seminary to meet his sister, Anne.
 The two children were usually met at school by the family’s chauffeur and taken to the Weyerhaeuser home for lunch.
-Lowell Elementary School had released their students earlier than usual and George arrived at the seminary 15 minutes early.
+Lowell Elementary School had released its students earlier than usual and George arrived at the seminary 15 minutes early.
 Rather than wait, he decided to walk home, taking an overgrown path that bordered the Tacoma Lawn Tennis Club grounds.

 When George emerged onto Borough Road, he encountered two men sitting in a green 1927 Buick sedan.
 A man exited the passenger side of the vehicle and approached George, asking for directions to Stadium Way.
-Suddenly he grabbed the boy, pulled him into the back seat of the car, and covered him with an old blanket.
+Suddenly he grabbed the boy, pulled him into the backseat of the car, and covered him with a blanket.
 Then the automobile sped away.

 It wasn’t long before the Weyerhaeuser family realized that George was missing and notified the Tacoma Police Department.
 Early that evening, a postal carrier arrived at the Weyerhaeuser residence with a special delivery letter addressed "To Whom it May Concern," demanding a ransom of $200,000 in small, unmarked bills.
 To authenticate the demand, the kidnappers had George sign the back of the letter.